 - Thümmler, L.-H.; Preußische Militärgeschichte

-Gunnar W. Bergman for the introduction
+Gunnar W. Bergman for the initial version of the introduction

 Thomas Roth, senior curator at the Swedish Army Museum, for additional information on this army